aanunez/LFSR-Simulator/README.md

 Usage
 -----

 If you simply wish to use the program as is you need only to run dist/LFSR-Simulator.jar and fill in needed information.
-If you wish to use the LFSR class then you will need both LFSR.java and OptimalTaps.java.
+If you wish to use the LFSR class then you will need LFSR.java, OptimalTaps.java, and the enums.
 The basic operation of the class is as follows...

     LFSR lfsr = new LFSR (); // Create a simple LFSR with default settings.(see below) lfsr.setNumberOfBits ( 10 );
-    lfsr.setGateType ("XNOR");
+    lfsr.setGateType (GateType.XNOR);
     lfsr.strobeClock (); // Move the LFSR forward one.
     print ( lfsr.getBitsForward() ); // Print the new sequence.

 Default settings for the LFSR are as follows:

-* Number of Bits: 2
+* Number of Bits: 4
-* Taps: {1}
+* Taps: Optimal (4 and 3)
 * Gate: XOR
 * Feedback: Many to One
 * Extended: No, 2^n-1 length (at most)